Staceelvls/Staceelvls/README.md

 <h1><a href="https://github.com/staceelvls">IT Support Specialist</a></h1>

 Welcome to my GitHub!
 Here, you'll find my homelab projects, which are designed to build hands-on skills applicable to IT roles in network and systems administration.
-I am Security+ certified and currently pursuing a Bachelor of Science degree to further enhance my skills and knowledge.
+I am Security+ certified with a Bachelor of Science degree.
 I'm excited to connect with potential employers who are passionate about fostering growth, supporting continuous learning, and helping team members expand their knowledge within the company.

 <h2>👨‍💻 My Projects:</h2>